TechR10n/pdfrag/eval_code.md

 def scan_directory(directory_path: str) -> List[Dict[str, Any]]:
     """
-    Scan a directory for PDF files.
+    Scan a directory for PDF files and collect their metadata.

-    Args:
+    This function recursively searches the given directory for PDF files and gathers basic file information along with PDF-specific metadata using PyMuPDF.

+    Parameters:
-        directory_path: Path to the directory containing PDF files
+    directory_path (str): Path to the directory containing PDF files.

     Returns:
-        List of dictionaries with PDF file information
+    List[Dict[str, Any]]: A list of dictionaries, each containing information about a PDF file.
+        Each dictionary has the following keys:
+        - 'path': Full path to the PDF file.
+        - 'filename': Name of the PDF file.
+        - 'parent_dir': Path to the parent directory of the PDF file.
+        - 'size_bytes': Size of the file in bytes.
+        - 'last_modified': Last modification time of the file (Unix timestamp).
+        - 'page_count': Number of pages in the PDF (0 if unable to read).
+        - 'metadata': Dictionary of PDF metadata (empty if unable to read).

+    Raises:
+    None: The function handles exceptions internally and logs errors.

+    Example:
+    >>> pdf_files = scan_directory('/path/to/directory')
+    >>> print(pdf_files[0]['filename'])
+    some_file.pdf
     """
     logger.info(f"Scanning directory: {directory_path}")
     pdf_files = []